guihao-liang/my-blog-notes/misc/2019-12-15-resume-my-github-io-blog.md

 Okay, it's mysterious, probably I should find the IP address to ping that `ip:port` directly.
 Hold, on, the doc also says:

-> Q: I cannot ping my containers</br>
+> Q: I cannot ping my containers<br>
-> A: Docker Desktop for Mac can’t route traffic to containers.</br>
+> A: Docker Desktop for Mac can’t route traffic to containers.<br>
-> Q: Per-container IP addressing is not possible</br>
+> Q: Per-container IP addressing is not possible<br>
-> A: The docker (Linux) bridge network is not reachable from the macOS host.</br>
+> A: The docker (Linux) bridge network is not reachable from the macOS host.

 ### network drivers